josephspurrier/gowasm/README.md

 # Compiles a WASM application called test.wasm.
 make build

-# Calls 'make serve' and then runs a web server on localhost:80.
+# Calls 'make build' and then runs a web server on localhost:80.
 make serve
 ```